 Marketable Securities is nothing but a financial instrument that can be bought or sold very easily.
 These securities are very important investment class and are favorites of major corporates.
 As noted in the below picture, Microsoft has more than 50% of its Total Assets as Short Term Investments or Marketable Securities.
 Why?

-This article look at the nuts and bolts of Marketable Securities and also answers the question on why it is one of the preferred investment instrument.
+This article looks at the nuts and bolts of such securities and also answers the question on why it is one of the preferred investment instrument.

 - Features of Marketable Securities

 - Why Corporates and Individual purchase low yielding marketable securities?

 Marketable securities are the financial instrument than can be easily bought and sold on a stock exchange within a short period of time

 In order to understand the above definition, we first need to understand one important term in the above definition – “financial instruments”.

 - Financials instrument represents the legal obligation to pay or receive any monetary value.
 Financial instruments are the assets than can be exchanged or traded.